 Wines of Altitude

-second ten days of October.
-In addition to Sangiovese, spread over about 90 percent of Castello di Albola's vineyard area, the other prestigious "red berry" is also cultivated: Cabernet Sauvignon, used to produce the Super Tuscan Acciaiolo and Canaiolo, which represents a further mark of autochthonous production of the wines of this estate.
+of September and the first week of October.
+In addition to Sangiovese, spread over about 90 percent of Castello di Albola's vineyard area, the other prestigious "red berry" is also cultivated: Cabernet Sauvignon, used to produce the Super Tuscan Acciaiolo.
 The estate's prestigious vineyards also host the growth of the white grapes of Chardonnay, Trebbiano and Malvasia del Chianti Classico, the latter two being indispensable to produce the rare Vinsanto di Castello di Albola, another signature product with Tuscan character.
 To ensure proper and prolonged maintenance, the vines are planted with spurred cordon and guyot.
 For the protection of this terroir, there is a constant renewal of the plantings, with an average age of about 20 years.
 Agronomic and viticultural experimentation is continuous and is also conducted in collaboration with the Ministry of Agricultural Resources and the Chianti Classico Consortium.
 The majestic vineyards, like real jewels to be treasured, are surrounded by a casket of oak woods and ancient olive trees.
 In fact, the vineyards are surrounded by thickets of oaks and downy oaks, punctuated by tall cypress trees and bordered by beautiful olive groves where the Frantoio, Leccino and Moraiolo cultivars are grown, the most typical blend of the great PDO extra virgin olive oil of these lands.